 So our first two seven-year-old 225L barriques from Yabby Lake were previously used to mature premium Chardonnay, coopered by the outstanding Redmond and from forests in Limoges.

 These barrels leant a distinct blonde colour to the gin – so we christened them the “Sisters Golden Hair,” a tribute to our inspirational road trip and that awesome song by America (which was the soundtrack to our trip).

 Six months later our first Barrel Aged Gin came to be.
 Then our second release won gold at the San Francisco World Spirits Competition in 2015, and it's just been getting better ever since...

 Our solera of Chardonnay barrels has grown from two barrels to 16 since our first release.
 You can see the solera sitting tall behind and to the right of Wilma in the distillery.
-Release No_7 has been newly christened as our Chardonnay Barrel Gin.
-It has been in barrel about six months longer than the 2017 release (making it a full year in barrel), showing even more of those gorgeous preserved ginger notes, richer spice, and oaky sweetness.
+From release No_7 we have christened this our Chardonnay Barrel Gin.

 The final blend has been given a tweak of Amontillado Sherry from Spain, producing a sipping gin with nutty, sweet flavours plus juniper and notes of crushed coriander seed.
 The response to this new barrel aged expression has been phenomenal, and it won a Gold at the 2018 Global Gin Masters.